 As mentioned earlier, there are two kinds of interconnection: peering and transit.
-Peering's share of interconnection links has been increasing steadily - due mainly to the increase in installed private peering capacity between ISPs and the main content providers.
-Public peering traffic stays globally stable: its relative share (4.5% by H1-2017 vs. 3% by H1-2018) is decreasing in favour of private peering (45% by H1-2017 vs. 51% by H1-2018).
+The overall trend has been a sharp rise in peering's share of interconnection link, due chiefly to the increase in installed private peering capacity between ISPs and the main content providers.